 - Tools and Incentives for Financing Rehabilitation Projects

 - Connecting People, Places, Heritage and Culture: Project Management, Facilitation, and Mediation

 HP 631.
 HISTORIC PROPERTY DOCUMENTATION (3)

-Proposal of the topic, content and focus of the thesis, including literature research and proposed committee members.
+Proposal of the topic, content, and focus of the thesis, including literature research and proposed committee members.
+Prerequisite: HP 637.

-The thesis is the culmination of the program of study and incorporates a stated hypothesis to examine a preservation issue germane to the student's interest.
-Students will also have the opportunity of selecting additional faculty for HP 641.
-Thesis with the approval of the thesis director.
-The thesis committee will examine the written thesis and hear an oral defense.
-Prerequisite: HP 638.Thesis Proposal.
+Culmination of the program of study incorporating a stated hypothesis to examine a preservation issue germane to the student's interest.
+Students may select additional faculty for HP 641 with the approval of the thesis director.
+The thesis committee examines the thesis and hears an oral defense.
+Prerequisites: all degree requirements but HP 641.